technologyashands/technologyashands.github.io/_artists/matilde-alessandra.md

 Matilde Alessandra is an artist and designer specializing in light and installation displays.
 We're exciting to be showcasing an ever changing piece of hers at our upcoming show!

-Matilde's light-pieces are like abstract dioramas, minimalist tableaux that exist independently from their surroundings, glowing from within.
-Inside them, light dialogues and relates with forms, materials and painted surfaces; it plays a catalyst role in making the picture appear in its finished state, yet it is constantly subjected to the other elements of the work.

 ![](https://cdn.shopify.com/s/files/1/0296/9253/files/MODERN-WONDER-MATILDE-ALESSANDRA-2.jpg?2068515833458866722)

 ##PROCESS